-The accounting minor provides advanced accounting knowledge for students from other majors, such as Business Administration or Management Information Systems.
+The accounting minor provides advanced accounting knowledge for students from other majors.
 With the new laws recently passed, it is becoming more and more important for those who want to climb the corporate ladder to have additional background in accounting.
 Students must either have sophomore standing or be in their third semester as full-time Westminster students to enroll in any course in accounting.

-Requirements: All accounting majors must complete the 15-hour core program (ECN 211 and 212, ACC 215 and 216, and MAT 114) and achieve junior standing before registering for any 300- or 400-level courses in accounting, business administration, or economics.
+Requirements: All accounting majors must complete the 15-hour core program (ECN 211 and 212, ACC 215 and 216 and MAT 144) and achieve junior standing before registering for any 300- or 400-level courses in accounting, business administration, or economics.